 IPO’s in 2018; 130 IPO’s between 2014 and 2018

 IPO proceeds raised in 2018; $10.7bn proceeds raised between 2014 and 2018

 FO proceeds raised in 2018; $44.7bn proceeds raised between 2014 and 2018

 Non-local currency corporate bonds raised in 2018; $27.6bn raised between 2014 and 2018

-Welcome to PwC’s 2017 Africa Capital Markets Watch, our fourth annual publication examining African equity and debt capital markets transactions.
+Welcome to PwC’s Africa Capital Markets Watch 2018, our fourth annual publication examining both African debt capital markets (DCM) and equity capital markets (ECM) transactions, and fifth annual publication on ECM transactions.

-Debt capital markets (DCM) transactions analysed this year include non-local currency debt funding raised by African companies and public institutions, whether high-yield (HY) or investment grade (IG).
+DCM transactions analysed include non-local currency debt funding raised by African companies and public institutions, whether high-yield or investment grade.

 Andrew Del Boccio